Reedfox100/blackjack_app/README.md

 ## Details:
 * Up to 4 Players (Not including the house)
 * Runnable and playable all in a Command Line
+* Developed for the purpose of practice, not betting

 ## Future Changes:
 * Correct splitting